mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ### 3.2 General Operations {#general-operations-configuration}

 After following the general setup above, you are all set to use the microflows and java actions in the **USE_ME > Operations** folder in your logic.
-Currently five operations (microflows and java actions) are exposed as microflow actions under the **PgVector Knowledge Base** category in the **Toolbox** in Mendix Studio Pro.
-These can be split into two categories, corresponding to the main functionalities: inserting data chunks into the knowledge base, for instance [(re)populate](#repopulate-knowledge-base), and finding relevant data chunks in an existing knowledge base, for example [retrieve](#retrieve).
+Currently, ten operations (microflows and java actions) are exposed as microflow actions under the **PgVector Knowledge Base Operations** category in the **Toolbox** in Mendix Studio Pro.
+These can be split into two categories, corresponding to the main functionalities: managing data chunks in the knowledge base, for instance [(re)populate](#repopulate-knowledge-base), and finding relevant data chunks in an existing knowledge base, for example [retrieve](#retrieve).
 In both steps, [Labels](#label) can be provided to enable additional filtering.

 #### 3.2.1 `Create label` {#create-label}